Reuben Foster, San Francisco 49ers linebacker, arrested on domestic violence charges, reports say

 County jail records show the NFL player’s bail has been set at $75,000.

-Foster also was arrested on suspicion of possessing an assault rifle, according to the Mercury News.
+Foster also was arrested on suspicion of possessing an assault rifle, according to The Mercury News.

 The 49ers organization said it was “aware” of reports of Foster’s arrest, and added: “We take matters of this nature seriously and are gathering all pertinent information.”